crcdng/smart_contract_101_ligo/README.md

 ( LIST_EMPTY() , 8 )
 ```

-This is the empty list of operations and the value 8 in the updated storage, as mentioned above.
+This is the result: an empty list of operations (a more advanced topic, addressed in a future tutorial) and the value 8 which is now in the updated storage.

-Now, in a real project you would be well-advised to test the functions of the smart contract more thoroughly and also to test the Michelson code on a local, simulated blockchain.
+In a real project you would test the functions of the smart contract more thoroughly and also test the Michelson code on a local, simulated blockchain.
 These steps are described [here](https://ligolang.org/docs/tutorials/getting-started?lang=cameligo#test-the-code-with-ligo-test-framework) and [here](https://ligolang.org/docs/tutorials/getting-started?lang=cameligo#testing-the-michelson-contract).

-We will go on and deploy our contract on a public chain made for testing - the Ghostnet.
+We will go on and deploy our contract on a public blockchain that is made for testing - the Ghostnet.

 ## iv.
 Deploy